daniele-liprandi/EvoNEST-data-science/README.md

 Both notebooks include:

-- Comprehensive documentation for each pipeline stage
+- Documentation for each pipeline stage
-- Automatic data loading into analysis-ready structures
+- Data loading into analysis-ready structures
-- Example code demonstrating common visualisation and statistical analyses
+- Example code for visualisation and statistical analyses
-- Templates for custom exploratory data analysis
+- Templates for exploratory data analysis